RuthalaKiran/image-search/README.md

 Image Search Web Application using Pixel API

-This is a fully functional image search web application built with HTML, CSS, and JavaScript.
+This is a fully functional and mobile-responsive image search web application built with HTML, CSS, and JavaScript.
 It leverages the Pixel API from Pexels to retrieve images and photographer information, allowing users to:

 Image Search: Enter keywords in the search bar to find relevant images.